arvidn/libtorrent/branches/libtorrent_aio_settings/docs/manual.rst

 is updated, and rotated.

 ``share_ratio_limit`` is the upload / download ratio limit for considering a seeding torrent have met the seed limit criteria.
 See queuing_.
+This is specified as percent.

 ``seed_time_ratio_limit`` is the seeding time / downloading time ratio limit for considering a seeding torrent to have met the seed limit criteria.
 See queuing_.
+This is specified as percent.

 ``seed_time_limit`` is the limit on the time a torrent has been an active seed (specified in seconds) before it is considered having met the seed limit criteria.